j-cube/multiverse/README.md

 The original upstream Alembic code resides in the [master](https://github.com/j-cube/multiverse) branch.

-The `multiverse` code, for `1.5.8` release, resides in its own [1.5.8/multiverse](https://github.com/j-cube/multiverse/tree/1.5.8/multiverse) branch
+The `multiverse` code for `2.0.0` release, resides in its own [2.0.0/multiverse](https://github.com/j-cube/multiverse/tree/2.0.0/multiverse) branch.
-(this branch could be merged and even fast-forwarded on the upstream `1.5.8` tag).

 To use `multiverse`, just checkout its branch: